IBM-Bluemix-Docs/certificate-manager/access-management.md

 You can secure services within {{site.data.keyword.Bluemix_notm}} by allowing only users with specified access roles to complete certain actions.
 {: shortdesc}

 ### Platform access roles
 {: #platform-access-roles}

-You can use platform access roles to enable users to complete tasks on platform resources, such as creating or deleting instances in your IBM Cloud account.
+You can use platform access roles to enable users to complete tasks on platform resources, such as creating or deleting instances in your {{site.data.keyword.Bluemix_notm}} account.

 <table>
 <caption> Table 1.
 Actions that are mapped to platform access roles</caption>